 Direct Compensation Property Damage and You

-When you’re not at fault for a collision, your insurance company typically covers damages to your vehicle under the Direct Compensation Property Damage (DCPD) section of your policy.
-If your insurance policy has a $0 deductible for Direct Compensation Property Damage claims, you won’t need to pay a deductible.
+When you’re not at fault for a collision, your insurance company typically covers damages to your vehicle under the Direct Compensation Property Damage (DCPD) section of your insurance policy.
+If your auto insurance policy has a $0 deductible for Direct Compensation Property Damage claims, you won’t need to pay a deductible.
 This, however, depends on the province you live in.
 Residents of Ontario, Quebec, Nova Scotia, New Brunswick and PEI all qualify to make Direct Compensation Property Damage claims and won’t be required to pay a deductible.

-Having said that, there are restrictions to the DCPD section of your policy.
+Having said that, there are restrictions to the DCPD section of your insurance policy.
 If you’re involved in a collision with a vehicle that is insured by a company that doesn’t sell insurance in the province where the collision took place, or the company has not agreed to follow the DCPD rules, your insurance company will not cover you.

 When Direct Compensation Property Damage Doesn’t Apply

-Let’s say you live in a province where Direct Compensation Property Damage rules apply but you’re driving in a place where DCPD does not apply, your insurer will cover damages to your vehicle resulting from a collision that wasn’t your fault.
+Let’s say you live in a province where Direct Compensation Property Damage rules apply but you’re driving in a place where DCPD insurance does not apply, your insurer will cover damages to your vehicle resulting from a collision that wasn’t your fault.
 However, you will be responsible for the collision deductible.
 Once your claim is paid out your insurance company will usually seek reimbursement for the deductible from the insurer of the other vehicle.

 In many cases, the other driver’s insurance company will agree to pay the damages up-front.
 In which case, your insurance company will likely waive your deductible altogether.
 Either way, because you were determined to be not at fault, your premiums should not be affected.